web

 Curb & Sidewalk Reimbursement Program

-The City of South Bend’s Department of Public Works is now accepting applications for the 2024 Curb & Sidewalk Reimbursement Program, which assists property owners in making repairs to curbs, sidewalks and ADA ramps abutting their properties.
-Anyone who is a homeowner or property owner, including businesses, within the city limits can participate in the program.
+The City of South Bend’s Department of Public Works is now accepting applications for the 2026 Curb & Sidewalk Reimbursement Program.
+The program helps property owners with costs to repair curbs, sidewalks and ADA ramps adjacent to their properties.
+Homeowners and property owners within city limits, including businesses, are eligible for the program.

-Residents are encouraged to apply early.
-The program has reached full capacity the past few years.
+Applicants are encouraged to apply early as the program has reached full capacity in previous years.

 View Curb & Sidewalk Reimbursement Application